Qualification Regulations

 An advanced study of the principles of research design in psychology.
 The course will provide a conceptual orientation to the integrated components of the design process.
 Through a meta-theoretical framework, various approaches to design will be explored to enable advanced engagement with psychological research from scientific, interpretivist and/or indigenous perspectives.

-View full course detailsCore courses: Research Pathway (Choose 30 credits from)
+View full course detailsCore courses: Research Pathway (Choose between 15 and 30 credits from)

 Course code: 168711 Health Research Design and Method credits 30